vishwajeet1729/CLI-Url-Shortner/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Vishwajeet